FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 >     - ex) `chmod +x findorad fns`
 > - Check that binary files are placed into one of your `PATH` directories
 >     - ex) `mv findorad fns /usr/local/bin/`
+> - Linux version of findorad only support `gnu` target.
+Please do not use alpine linux.

 ### Configure Local Node (for Testnet)